Covid-19 coronavirus: Donald Trump's laughable excuse for the scale of US outbreak

 His logic was ridiculous.
 Any person with an appropriately ordered set of priorities knew it didn't actually matter whether the infected people were on the ship or locked up on dry land – either way, they were infected.

 The same thing is happening now, just on a greater scale.
-Mr Trump is frustrated that the media keeps reporting how much larger America's outbreak is than any other country's.
-He expresses no frustration at the fact that America's outbreak really is larger than any other country's.
+Trump is frustrated the media keeps reporting how much larger America's outbreak is than any other country's.
+He expresses no frustration at the fact America's outbreak really is larger than any other country's.

 "Don't those pesky reporters realise that if we didn't bother to look for infections, we wouldn't find any?" he apparently tells himself, thinking it's a clever point.